Prim1Tive/TlsCipherAuditor/README.md

-# Cipher Check Script
+# TLS Cipher Auditor

 A Python script that analyzes SSL/TLS ciphers using nmap's ssl-enum-ciphers script and provides a color-coded output of safe and unsafe ciphers.

-## Description

-This script automates the process of checking SSL/TLS ciphers on a target domain or IP address.
-It uses nmap's ssl-enum-ciphers script to enumerate supported ciphers and categorizes them as safe or unsafe based on modern security standards.
-The results are displayed with color coding for better visibility:
-- 🟢 Safe ciphers are shown in green
-- 🔴 Unsafe ciphers are shown in red

 ## Disclaimer

 **Important Notice**: The cipher classifications (safe/unsafe) in this tool are recommendations based on general security best practices and are not an industry standard.
 The security requirements for your specific use case may vary.
 Always:
 - Consult your organization's security policies
 - Follow relevant compliance requirements (e.g., PCI DSS, HIPAA)
+- Consider the specific needs of your application
 - Consult with security professionals for production environments

+## Description

+This script automates the process of checking SSL/TLS ciphers on a target domain or IP address.
+It uses nmap's ssl-enum-ciphers script to enumerate supported ciphers and categorizes them as safe or unsafe based on modern security standards.
+The results are displayed with color coding for better visibility:
+- 🟢 Safe ciphers are shown in green
+- 🔴 Unsafe ciphers are shown in red

 ## Requirements